ocproducts/composr/_tests/codechecker/readme.txt

 Spellcheck
 ----------

-The spellchecker requires that ASpell is installed.
+The spellchecker requires that ASpell is installed, and the PHP pspell extension.
 If it is not, spell checking won't occur.

 To install on Windows...